Shmouse/Left4DeadReborn/README.md

   - Bots can now recover themselves using the same logic

 - ☠️ **Permanent death logic for players and bots**
-  - Enforced via SourceMod scripting
+  - Enforced by the server
   - No respawns once a survivor dies

 - 👻 **Dead players can take control of alive bots**